 Big Data Analytics powered Personalized Dynamic Pricing is not a new concept, especially in e-commerce.
 There are a number of businesses that utilize Personalized Dynamic Pricing and most certainly you would have come across it even if you were unaware that dynamic pricing was at play.
-Its widely used in e-commerce by giants like Amazon, Expedia, Adidas and many third-party platforms selling air tickets and travel accommodation.
+It’s widely used in e-commerce by giants like Amazon, Expedia, Adidas and many third-party platforms selling air tickets and travel accommodation.

-Big Data Analytics will capture the billions of pieces of transactional data every hour of everyday on your airline e-commerce platform.
+Big Data Analytics will capture the billions of pieces of transactional data every hour of every day on your airline e-commerce platform.
 Analytical algorithms will then process the data and turn it into pricing decisions based around the objectives set by airlines – eg: revenue maximization.

 The system then offers different prices to customers depending on what it knows about each passenger’s demography, preference and price elasticity.

-An airline can use what it knows about customers to promote either a higher priced or lower priced package.
-If it is determined that a customer is likely to have a higher price elasticity, the airline can promote a higher priced fare and hide its cheaper fares or position them at the bottom of a list and vice versa.
+An airline can use what it knows about customers to promote either a higher-priced or lower-priced package.
+If it is determined that a customer is likely to have a higher price elasticity, the airline can promote a higher-priced fare and hide its cheaper fares or position them at the bottom of a list and vice versa.

 This doesn’t have to be extreme; airlines can still retain control over the pricing.
-Airlines can set a price floor and a segment price range that reflects their brand value and allows them the flexibility to stay profitable.
+Airlines can set a price floor and a segment price range that reflects the brand value and allows them the flexibility to stay profitable.
 All new pricing recommendations determined by the system for each customer segment is also subjected to pre-approval before being incorporated into the pricing cycle.

-The Role of Big Data Analytics in customer centric e-commerce strategy
+The Role of Big Data Analytics in customer-centric e-commerce strategy

 Monitoring hundreds of thousands of interactions on airline e-commerce and keeping an eye on real-time supply and demand trends is a highly complex and challenging task, beyond the scope of most companies.
 This is where Big Data Analytic solutions step in.
 Only a Big Data Analytics system is built with the processing power to handle such a large proportion of data processing and scale horizontally for growth.

-Big Data Analytics is used by many e-commerce giants like Amazon, Best buy and travel websites to gather insight on their customers; who they are, what they are looking for and how much they are willing to pay.
+Big Data Analytics is used by many e-commerce giants like Amazon, Best buy and travel websites to gather insights on their customers; who they are, what they are looking for and how much they are willing to pay.

-Utilizing data of customer behavior is done by tracking customers interactions with the e-commerce platforms such as the mobile App and Web platform.
+Utilizing data of customer behaviour is done by tracking customers interactions with e-commerce platforms such as the mobile App and Web platform.
 The Big Data system system gathers and processes millions of data of every second of customer interaction and examines data sets in order to draw conclusions about the information they contain and produce optimal and realistic decision based on the data.

 We’ve discussed in detail the best strategic e-commerce tools available for airlines in terms of helping further their goal of bouncing back from the airline recession.
 With this, airlines and relevant personnel can now focus on exploring the incorporation of these strategic tools to help recovery.